Muhammad's views on Jews: Banu Qurayza

 After the Battle of the Trench in 627, the Jews of Banu Qurayza were accused of conspiring with the Meccans.
-According to Watt, though Qurayza does not appear to have committed any overt hostile act and been overtly correct in their behavior, they had most likely been involved in negotiations with the enemy."
+According to Watt, though the Banu Qurayza do not appear to have committed any overt hostile act and been overtly correct in their behavior, they had most likely been involved in negotiations with the enemy."
 Marco Scholler believes the Banu Qurayza were "openly, probably actively," supporting Meccans and their allies.
-Nasr writes that it was discovered that Qurayzah had been complicit with the enemy during the Battle.
+Nasr writes that it was discovered that Qurayzah had been complicit with the enemy during the battle.

 A minority of Muslim scholars reject the incident holding that Ibn Ishaq, the first biographer of Muhammad, supposedly gathered many details of the incident from descendants of the Qurayza Jews themselves.
 These descendants allegedly embellished or manufactured details of the incident by borrowing from histories of Jewish persecutions during Roman times.

 The Quran contains an indictment of Medinan Jews and Christians who rejected the bayyina of the Prophet, the clear evidence on the basis of which man chooses obedience or rejection of God.

 Indeed, those who disbelieve from the People of the Book and the polytheists will be in the Fire of Hell, to stay there forever.
 They are the worst of all beings.

 This verse is referring to the fate of those who reject the message of Islam, including both the People of the Scripture (Jews and Christians) and polytheists (those who worship multiple gods).
 It also describes them as the "worst of creatures," highlighting the severity of their disbelief in the eyes of Islam.
 However, this verse is only referring to the greatest of sinners, as clarified in the following verse.